• Train

 • Reliability, reduce business interruption

-• Risk evaluation, structural health monitoring
+• AI risk evaluation, structural health monitoring

 • Sustainability and resource optimization